Spekulucius/obsidian-brainhack/README.md

 # Update 1.4 preview:
 + style settings incorporation:
 	+ overriding the accent color will be possible
- 	+ disabling greyscali images will be possible -> as of now, please add the snippet you can find on my github profile under "overrides"
+ 	+ disabling greyscale images will be possible -> as of now, please add the snippet you can find on my github profile under "overrides"

 + preview mode improvements
 ***